BabaYaGa74/blog-connect/README.md

    npm run dev
    ```

-6. Open your browser and navigate to `http://localhost:5173` to use this Blog application.
+6. Open your browser and navigate to `http://localhost:5173` to use this application.